 Once adopting the New Jersey name, unlike other teams who’ve moved in and out of the state or played within the Garden State, the Devils have earned their Jersey pride.

 NJ Devils History

 The success of the Devils on the ice was due to the many NHL legends who skated in the Meadowlands.
-Led by legendary goalie Martin Brodeur, defensemen Scott Niedermayer, and Scot Stevens the team produced a roster of great players.
+Led by legendary goalie Martin Brodeur, defensemen Scott Niedermayer, and Scot Stevens the team produced a roster full of great players.